-1. Title The name of the committee shall be Volunteer Suicide Response Team (VSRT) 2.
-Purpose The Volunteer Suicide Response Team shall provide the follo owing to all people in the

-\\\\\ (identify area).

-- counseling support to persons - operation of a suicide intervention telephone line - intervention for people who are contemplating suicide - support for persons who have attempted suicide - support for families dealing with death from suicide - raised awareness and education about suicide - regular meetings for the purpose of the VSRT

-3. Structure and Accountability

-The VSRT will be under the support of the

-The valid valide and the support of the (c.g., ricalar a vveiii less Department), and is ultimately responsible to the elected Chief & Council 4.
-Governance The VSRT has the authority to provide supports for prevention, interventito persons through the(area). on and postvention of suicide Further to this, the VSRT has the authority to establish networking relatio throughout for the purposes of prevention, of suicide.
+1. Title The name of the committee shall be Volunteer Suicide Response Team (VSRT 2.
+Purpose The Volunteer Suicide Response Team shall provide the following to all people in the (identify area). • counseling support to persons operation of a suicide intervention telephone line intervention for people who are contemplating suicide • support for persons who have attempted suicide support for families dealing with death from suicide raised awareness and education about suicide • regular meetings for the purpose of the VSRT 3.
+Structure and Accountability The VSRT will be under the support of the 4.
+Governance The VSRT has the authority to provide supports for prevention, intervention and postvention of suicide to persons through the(area).
+Further to this, the VSRT has the authority to establish networking relationships with service providers throughout for the purposes of prevention, intervention and postvention of suicide.
+5. Reporting The VSRT will provide ongoing reports to update supporting parties on the activities of the committee.

-5. Reporting

-The VSRT will provide ongoing reports to update supporting parties on the activities of the committee.
 These reports will include regular and special reports.
 These reports will be provided in form template format.